echeran/smile-of-murugan/webbook/chapter19.md

 that is decisive for my diction.
 My emotions
 Sanskrit?
 But I do not really know Sanskrit.
 I do not know it, but I love the sound of it.
 It is like heavy jewellery.
-It has also been in my family for ages ...'
+It has also been in my family for ages ..."
-"

 His writing is not very popular.
 Sometimes he is rather difficult to understand.
 “Often, one gets lulled into a trance while going through the verbal permutations he indulges in with magic effect ...
-This seemingly undue dominance of verbal designs stands in the way of communication when the reader is not familiar with the technique Ramamirtham employs in expressing himself”.1 His *Putra* ("Son"), a novel full of Macbethian twilight, reminding one of Spanish baroque, Italian "marinism", and the English "metaphysical" poets of European seventeenth century, was called "tongue-in-cheek experiment" and to some extent this is true.
-The search after new forms, the strife after technical innovations, the 1 P. P. Sundararajan, "The Short Story in Tamil", *Indian Writing* *Today,* 4, p.
+This seemingly undue dominance of verbal designs stands in the way of communication when the reader is not familiar with the technique Ramamirtham employs in expressing himself”.[^technique-expressing-himself]

+[^technique-expressing-himself]: P. P. Sundararajan, "The Short Story in Tamil", *Indian Writing* *Today,* 4, p.
 61.

-obsession with the "word" drive Ramamirtham, from time to time, to the dangerous brink of pure formalism, and he is almost ready to sacrifice the subject, the theme, the meaning, on the altar of
+His *Putra* ("Son"), a novel full of Macbethian twilight, reminding one of Spanish baroque, Italian "marinism", and the English "metaphysical" poets of European seventeenth century, was called "tongue-in-cheek experiment" and to some extent this is true.
+The search after new forms, the strife after technical innovations, the obsession with the "word" drive Ramamirtham, from time to time, to the dangerous brink of pure formalism, and he is almost ready to sacrifice the subject, the theme, the meaning, on the altar of